HyejeanMOON/Scala-for-LeetCode/README.md

 # Scala-for-LeetCode

-There are anwser of leetcode by scala.
+There are answer of leetcode by scala.